teamdigitale/pdnd-handbook/repo-best-practices.md

 * **LICENSE** - mandatory - The work produced by the Team is generally committed under the *GNU AFFERO GENERAL PUBLIC LICENSE - version 3* license.
 Make sure this applies to your work as well or [talk to somebody of the Team](who-does-what.md) about this.

 * **.circleci folder** - optional - The Team uses CircleCI as the default Continuous Integration tool to run tests and make sure the code works before it can be merged.
 The *.circleci* folder contains an exemplar CircleCI configuration, used to setup a generic Ansible linting job.
-The CI job uses a standard [daf-infra-test-env image] that contains basic test tools (i.e. python, git, ansible-lint, ...).
+The CI job uses a standard [pdnd-infra-test-env image](https://github.com/teamdigitale/pdnd-infra-test-env) that contains basic test tools (i.e. python, git, ansible-lint, ...).
 Once the configuration file has been merged, jobs triggering needs to be activated by one of the infrastructure [administrators](who-does-what.md) from the CircleCI portal.

 * **.github (issue templates)** - mandatory - contains a template for your users to open issues.
 Simply copy it to your repository.
 GitHub will automatically render it when users open new issues.